Minimize Your Risk of Stroke or Heart Attack with Diet and Exercise

 Recommended Activities:

-• Strength Training: Incorporate weight lifting or body-weight exercises twice a week to build muscle and support metabolic health.
+• Strength Training: Incorporate weight lifting or body-weight exercises twice weekly to build muscle and support metabolic health.

 • Flexibility Exercises: Stretching or yoga improves overall flexibility and helps prevent injury.